About

 Support the Aceh Timur region

 There are many opportunities to support this incredible landscape.
-Please get in touch with IDH’s Indonesian team to find out more.
+Please click the 'Contact the Initiative' button on the left hand of this page to get in touch.